 Testing is often recommended by a child’s pediatrician to understand how the child’s cognitive and emotional development is progressing.
 Developmental testing assesses your child’s development so you can build on strengths and provide the right support for your child’s unique learning profile.

 Test data are used to recommend effective interventions to help ensure your child can achieve his full potential (therapies, special education, behavioral support etc).
 Quality developmental testing is based on the latest research about how the brain develops in the early phases of life.

 We have adapted our assessments during the pandemic to provide safe, valid testing, even for little ones!
 Please call us to discuss what options are right for your child.

 We believe in highly personalized assessment conducted exclusively by a Licensed Psychologist with expertise in early childhood development.
-Your little one will never be passed off to a student or technician in our practice.
+Our experienced psychologists excel at making your little one feel comfortable and safe.

-We accommodate children who have difficulty communicating verbally, difficulty with motor control, and sensory hypersensitivities so that every child can show their true abilities.
-We have both language-free and motor-free tests, so that every child can show his or her true abilities.
+We accommodate children who have difficulty communicating verbally, difficulty with motor control, and sensory hypersensitivities.
+We have a variety of language-free and motor-free tests, so that every child can show his or her true abilities.
 We also offer ADOS testing, which is considered the “gold standard” for early childhood diagnosis of Autism Spectrum Disorders.